African-American women in the civil rights movement: The Montgomery bus boycott

-Rosa Parks initiates movement
+Rosa Parks continues the movement

+Before Rosa Parks, Martha White sparked the Baton Rouge Bus Boycott in the Deep South.
+The 1953 protest in Baton Rouge, was triggered by her ejection from a bus for sitting in a “whites only” section.
+White was a 31-year-old housekeeper during the summer of 1953, when she would walk miles in the sweltering heat to reach her bus stop and go to and from work.
+But on June 15, 1953, the only seats available on the bus were designated for white passengers only.

+White decided to take a seat just behind the bus driver and was soon ordered to get up.
+She refused, and another Black woman whose name is unknown, sat by her side.
+The bus driver threatened to have the two arrested before the police, the bus company manager and civil rights activist Rev. T.J.
+Jemison arrived at the scene.
+Jemison informed the driver of a recently passed ordinance to desegregate the buses in the city, meaning White was not violating any rules.

+Bus drivers across the city began a strike against the new ordinance, and it was later overturned by the district attorney.
+They allegedly said that the law violated the state's segregation laws.
+In response, Jemison, attorney Johnnie Jones and activist Willis Reed led a bus boycott for the Black community of Baton Rouge.
+More than 80% of bus riders at the time were Black, so the boycott was a major problem for the city's public transportation system.
+Eight days after the boycott's launch, Jemison negotiated an agreement with the city for better seating arrangements for Black riders.

-The Montgomery bus boycott awakened the civil rights movement after Rosa Parks refused to give up her bus seat, leading to her arrest in 1955 and the start of a 13-month boycott of the Montgomery bus company.
+The Montgomery bus boycott galvanized the civil rights movement after Rosa Parks refused to give up her bus seat, leading to her arrest in 1955 and the start of a 13-month boycott of the Montgomery bus company.
 Previous to this, Rosa Parks had worked for the Montgomery National Association for the Advancement of Coloured People (NAACP).
 Parks had been arrested before the boycott in 1955 by the bus company, her actions played a significant role in the movement as the boycott was the first of direct action and established Martin Luther King as the voice and leader of the movement.
 African American women played a prominent role in the boycott, through assembling participants from the church and other local connections while supporting their own families.
 This help at a local level enabled the movement and allowed it to achieve momentum and reach a global level.